cn0047/stash/ed/l/go/README.md

 Unit in Go - package.

 Go source code is always UTF-8.
+However when string obtained from somewhere else (not the source code, reading from the filesystem) then we can’t necessarily assume that it uses the UTF-8 encoding.

 A workspace is a directory hierarchy with three directories at its root:
 * bin (executable commands).